thedevsbuddy/tailwind-cli-docs/src/mixins/border.md

 ---
-title: Border Extensions - Mixins
+title: Border Mixin - Mixins
 ---

-# Border Extensions
+# Border Mixin

 With tailwind you get some helpful extensions to apply border on Widget that supports border.